mickesv/PA2530-Spring2016/src/morea/03_MultiMachine/exp_multimachine.md

 - Application server, with the hostname `appserver`
 - Database server, hostname `dbserver`
 - Web server, hostname `web`

+  **Note**: You will want to set up port forwarding here, so that port 8080 on your host is forwarded to port 80 on your guest.

 - Test servers with the hostnames `tst0`, `tst1`, and `tst2`

-  **Note**: The Vagrantfile is written in Ruby.
+  **Tip**: The Vagrantfile is written in Ruby.
 Use this to make the number of test servers configurable.

 # Provisioning